adlerenno/partDNAtest/README.md

 Be aware that you might type your password or agree to an installation at any time during the process.
 This should not happen during BWT construction processes which are benchmarked.
-To achieve the best results for your testing machine, adjust the following values in `Snakefile' to your local ressources.
+To achieve the best results for your testing machine, adjust the following values in `Snakefile' to your local resources.

 ```
 MAX_MAIN_MEMORY = 128